- Reference >

 Add Elements to the Middle of the Array¶

-The following operation updates the scores
+The following operation updates the scores field to add the

-at the array index of 2
+elements 20 and 30 at the array index of 2:

 The operation results in the following updated document: